S. 2975: PIPELINE Safety Act of 2025

 How much would pipeline safety fines increase under S. 2975?

-The bill raises the maximum civil penalty to $400,000 per violation per day, with a $4 million cap for a related series of violations.
+They would double.
+The maximum civil penalty goes from $200,000 to $400,000 per violation per day, and the cap for a related series of violations rises from $2 million to $4 million.

 Does S. 2975 add new money for pipeline safety?